Dev-hwang/flutter_foreground_task/README.md

 Open the `AndroidManifest.xml` file and specify the service inside the `<application>` tag as follows.
 If you want the foreground service to run only when the app is running, add `android:stopWithTask` option.

-As it is mentioned in the Android Guidelines, in Android 14, to start a FG service, you need to specify its type.
+As it is mentioned in the Android Guidelines, in Android 14, to start a FG service, you need to specify `android:foregroundServiceType`.

 You can read all the details in the Android Developer Page : https://developer.android.com/about/versions/14/changes/fgs-types-required